pebakery/pebakery-docs/Commands/Deprecated.md

 ## Depreciated Constant/Fixed Variables

-Winbuilder pre-sets a number of constant/fixed variables.
+Winbuilder presets a number of constant/fixed variables.
 Most of these variables contain information that can be easily obtain through other means and some don't have any use at all.
 The PEBakery team believes that the project/script author should be the one to decide what variables they want defined and what they should be named, not PEBakery.
-For this reason PEBakery limits itself to defining essential variables such as `%BaseDir%, %ProjectDir%, %ScriptFile%` and leaves the rest to the project/script author.
+For this reason PEBakery limits itself to defining essential variables such as `%BaseDir%, %ProjectDir%, %ScriptFile%` and leaves the decision to define additional variables up to the project/script author to implement as they see fit.

 The following variables have been deprecated.
 A small subset of environment variables can be enabled using the compatibility option _Enable Environment Variables_ however it is strongly advised to use alternative methods.